-If you’re looking for a great concert to attend, consider one of the following options, including a band with a name perfect for the holidays – Snow Patrol.
+If you’re looking for a great concert to attend, consider one of the following options.

-NOTE: There will also be several great holiday-themed concerts based on popular Christmas movies.
+NOTE: There will also be several great holiday-themed concerts at churches and other locations in London.

 You can find all of the concerts happening in London this month here.

-There will be several great football (soccer) matches to enjoy in London this December.
+There are usually several great football (soccer) matches to enjoy in London during the month of December.

 Most of these teams offer tours of their stadiums, and many of them are included with the London Pass.